 A large, luxury property with five bedrooms sleeping nine people (plus 2 cots).
 This was a grand extension built 200 years ago.
 It has a secret door linking its dining room to the kitchen of the Old Farmhouse.
 The two properties can be taken together to sleep 15.

 The front door and entrance hall of The Georgian House are flanked by large, beautifully decorated, dining and sitting rooms.
 Above these are two big double bedrooms each with en suite facilities.
 Between them is a small but delightful room with a single bed.
-The hallway leads to the wc and into a snug, with TV DVD player Apple TV with Netflix, and also to the large well equipped kitchen.
-To the front of the kitchen is the enormous garden room with table-tennis table and bar billiards table opening onto the terrace and lawn complete with hot tub, barbecue and garden furniture.
+The hallway leads to the wc and into a snug, with TV DVD player Apple TV, and also to the large well equipped kitchen.
+To the front of the kitchen is the enormous garden room with table-tennis table opening onto the terrace and lawn complete with hot tub, barbecue and garden furniture.
 Upstairs to the back of the house is a passageway to the oak beamed, marble lined family bathroom with walk in shower enclosure and roll top bath.
 Next to that are two further bedrooms each with twin beds.
-Full Wifi!
+Full Wifi.

 Combe Martin village is a mile away.
 It has a lovely sheltered beach, famous for its rock pools, together with shops, pubs, and a museum.
 It has a rich history and lively events including a yearly carnival.